Skip to main content

 Method 2: Import via npm

-In the directory where the Mini Program's package.json is located (usually the miniprogram directory), run the command to install the npm package:
+In the directory where the mini-program's package.json is located (usually the miniprogram directory), run the command to install the npm package:

 npm install @cloudbase/wx-cloud-client-sdk --save

-Initializing and Using the SDK
+Initialization and Usage of the SDK

-// If you are using the downloaded SDK method, change it to const { initHTTPOverCallFunction } = require('./wxCloudClientSDK.umd.js')
+// If you downloaded the SDK, change to const { init } = require('./wxCloudClientSDK.umd.js')

-const { initHTTPOverCallFunction } = require("@cloudbase/wx-cloud-client-sdk");
+const { init } = require("@cloudbase/wx-cloud-client-sdk");

 // Specify the Cloud Base environment ID.